British animal charity seizes Kurt Zouma’s cats after viral video showed soccer player kicking one

 “The two cats are now in RSPCA care,” a charity spokesperson said, adding that they were continuing to investigate the incident along with police.

-More than 100,000 people had signed a petition calling for Zouma — to be punished after the video that was first shared to Snapchat was viewed by millions.
+More than 100,000 people had signed a petition calling for Zouma to be punished after the video, which was first shared to Snapchat, was viewed by millions.

-The video was first published by British tabloid the Sun on Monday.
+The video was first published Monday by British tabloid the Sun.
 In the footage, laughter can be heard as the 27-year-old, who also plays for the French national team, is seen chasing the animal around his home in the county of Essex.

 London Mayor Sadiq Khan said Wednesday that Zouma had “been cruel to a helpless cat,” and called on police and the RSPCA to prosecute the player.